 Hiking Trails in Bend & Central Oregon

 Central Oregon has some of the most spectacular and beautiful hikes in the country, if not the planet.
 From mountains to waterfalls to lakes to caves, we've got it all.
-Beware, some of these hikes below are pretty popular on summer weekends, but hey, that's okay.
+Be aware, though, that some of these hikes below are crazy-popular all summer long, but hey, that's okay.
 Know why?
-Because even if the parking at the trailhead is full, the good news is that there's another beautiful hike waiting for you at a less-crowded trailhead just down the road, and you can feel good about not parking on wildflowers and other fragile ground, too.
+Because even if the parking at the trailhead is full, the good news is that there's another beautiful hike waiting for you at a less-crowded trail just down the road.
+Even better: you'll feel good about not parking on wildflowers and other fragile ground.

 Below are some great starting points.
 Download our Hiking and Camping Map to print and take with you.
 Happy exploring!